A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Related Work

-\paragraph{Learning Planning Models from Observations} There is a growing literature on learning planning models from observations~\citep{arora2018review}, including algorithms such as ARMS~\citep{yang2007learning}, LOCM~\citep{cresswell2013acquiring}, LOCM2~\citep{cresswell2011generalised}, AMAN~\citep{zhuo2013action}, FAMA~\citep{aineto19}, and SAM~\citep{stern2017efficientAndSafe,juba2021safe,juba2022learning}. \citet{aineto2022comprehensive} arranged these algorithms in a comprehensive framework.
-But, none of these algorithms is designed to learn complex mixed discrete-continuous planning models such as the domains we consider in this work.
-Additionally, these algorithms are designed to learn a new planning model from scratch, as opposed to repairing an existing planning model to novelties.
+There is a growing literature on learning planning models from observations~\citep{arora2018review}, including algorithms such as ARMS~\citep{yang2007learning}, LOCM~\citep{cresswell2013acquiring}, LOCM2~\citep{cresswell2011generalised}, AMAN~\citep{zhuo2013action}, FAMA~\citep{aineto19}, and SAM~\citep{stern2017efficientAndSafe,juba2021safe,juba2022learning}. \citet{aineto2022comprehensive} arranged these algorithms in a comprehensive framework.
+However, none of these algorithms is designed to learn complex mixed discrete-continuous planning models such as the domains we consider in this work.
+Additionally, these algorithms are designed to learn a new planning model from scratch at training time, as opposed to repairing an existing planning model to novelties at run time.

-~\citet{niggemann2012learning} proposed an algorithm for learning systems that can be captured as a hybrid timed autonomata.
+~\citet{niggemann2012learning} proposed an algorithm for learning systems that can be captured as hybrid timed automata.
 While a PDDL+ domain and problem can be compiled into a hybrid timed automata, it is not clear how to transfer their approach to the problem of learning a complete PDDL+ domain, and whether such an approach can scale.